rsa17826/vex-plus-plus/readme.md

 - **paste_block_rotation**: sets the last selected blocks rotationthat the last copied rotation
 - **focus_on_player**: focuses the player and disables edit mode
 - **focus_search**: focuses the search bar
+- **toggle_tab_menu**: toggles the menu that allows toggling on/off visibility of different hitbox types separately
 - **"CREATE NEW - _block name_"**: creates a new instance of _block name_ the same is if it was picked from the editor bar.

 ## Settings